-Boating is Fun Camp requires that all campers
+Boating is Fun Camp requires that all campers:

-- Can swim 50 yards and tread water for 60 seconds - Can understand and communicate effectively with the staff - Can maintain an airtight seal with their lips - Can rotate themselves from a face down position in the water to face up when in a lifejacket - Physically in good health - Ready to have fun!
+- Are comfortable in and around the water

+- Can understand and communicate effectively with the staff

+- Can rotate themselves from a face down position in the water to face up when in a lifejacket

+- Physically in good health

+- Ready to have fun!

-If you find your camper cannot meeting some of these requirements please contact our staff so we can discuss options.
+If you find your camper cannot meet some of these requirements, please contact our staff so we can discuss options.